shoji-lab/OOTM_dataset_Oe_v1/README.md

 - The distributed CSV file provides these situations in their final natural language format, already converted from the raw components.

+### Structure
+Each CSV file contains the following columns:
+- ID: A unique identifier for each record.
+- caption: A detailed description of the outfit suitable for the given situation.
+- situation: The specific situational context generated (annotated) by the VLM.

 ## Repository Structure
 ```
 ├── README.md           <- Project overview and dataset documentation